Spiritual Formation Retreats

 Students and faculty will gather for retreats that include corporate worship, spiritual practices, and community building centered on a particular theme.

 Ministry Collaboration Groups

-Practicums are short, workshop style courses which focus on experiential learning in a particular practice of ministry.
+Practicums are short, workshop-style courses that focus on experiential learning in a particular practice of ministry.
 They are taught by a faculty member or faculty member in collaboration with a practitioner of ministry.
-Students engage in experiential learning about the practice of ministry that is the focus of the course.
+Students engage in experiential learning about the practice of ministry which is the focus of the course.

 - Budgets and Financial Documents